HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 A layout shift occurs any time a visible element changes its position from one rendered frame to the next.

-The CLS metric has <a hreflang="en" href="https://web.dev/evolving-cls/">evolved</a> in the past year, mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).
+The <a hreflang="en" href="https://web.dev/evolving-cls/">CLS metric has evolved</a> in the past year, mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).

 A score of 0.1 or below is measured as "good", over 0.25 as "poor", and anything in between as "needs improvement".